 What are the Flexible Areas ?
+Are sections that are constructed by placing not

 Are sections that are constructed by placing nodes in sequence (like a path) and closing at the end.
 The main feature is that this section allows you to set the directions accompanying the figure, so it has access to addresses curves that guide the stitches in that regard.